wildlifeevoeco/CaribouDietReview/README.md

       - Jack G. Hendrix
       - [Eric Vander Wal](https://weel.gitlab.io/)

 This repository contains the code accompanying the paper “What do caribou eat?
-A review of the literature on caribou deit”.
+A review of the literature on caribou diet”.
 Scripts are under `scripts/`.
 Input data are provided under `input/` and with these data all analyses and figures can be replicated.
 Downstream output data are available under `output/`.

 ## Abstract